 Due to its simple construction, the claw anchor is relatively inexpensive when compared to other styles of anchors.
 Being the shape of an open claw, the design intent was to allow the anchor to tip in any direction when it reaches the bottom and still be able to set properly.

-As for sizing, currently Lewmar is producing the claw anchor in weights up to 176 pounds (80 kg.)
+As for sizing, currently the Claw Anchor can be found in weights up to 176 pounds (80 kg.)
 An anchor roller platform is almost a must have item to conveniently stow and have the anchor available for immediate use.

 The Major Players